-The District expects revenues and expenses to remain consistent due to the updated contract with Samaritan Health Services Inc. for the new hospital, although the pension accrual has changed these expectations slightly.
-It also allows the District to more closely monitor the pension costs currently and for the future.
+The District expects revenues and expenses to remain consistent, although the pension accrual has changed these expectations slightly.
+However, the pension accrual allows the District to more closely monitor the pension costs currently and for the future.

 Financial Contact

 The District's financial statements are designed to present users (citizens and taxpayers) with a general overview of the District's finances and to demonstrate the District's accountability.
 Anyone with questions should contact the District's Treasurer at PO Box 658, Lincoln City, OR 97367.